MISSION. VALUES. STORY.

 Sarah shared her dream, and God fanned the flames.
 Essential relationships including local Christian schools and a North Tyler church, New Days Community, came alongside, providing experience, resources and connections.
 Along with those organizations, several pioneer families joined the effort and in this creative, God-breathed collaboration, Promise Academy was born.

-From small beginnings – 12 Kindergarteners and 2 part-time teachers – Promise Academy blossomed, growing into 60 K-4th grade students in only four years.
-The school plans to expand through Fifth grade in the fall of 2020.
+From small beginnings – 12 Kindergarteners and 2 part-time teachers – Promise Academy blossomed, growing into 60 K-5th grade students in only five years.